 St. Katharine Drexel Humanitarians carries the name and spirit of the patron saint of philanthropists, Mother Katharine, who devoted her life to the education and health of oppressed African Americans and Native Americans.

 This spirit of compassion inspires the local efforts of St. Katharine Drexel Humanitarians, which is led by a committee of dedicated individuals, including Reverend Monsignor William Manger, and hundreds of tireless volunteers.
-The organization greatly enriches the region by mobilizing people and resources in the medical and faith communities to improve the overall health and well-being of individuals in Beaumont through programs that focus on disease prevention, healing and wholeness.
+The organization greatly enriches the region by mobilizing people and resources in the medical and faith communities to improve the overall health and well-being of individuals in Beaumont through programs that focus on disease prevention, healing, and wholeness.
+Part of these programs could be helping people find a treatment that works for them, whether that’s something natural like CBD cream, or prescribed medication from a doctor, and helps them to go about their days as normally as possible.

 Recognizing the organization’s outstanding community leadership and its shared mission of providing vital healthcare for medically underserved Southeast Texans, the Gift of Life presented its prestigious Julie Rogers “Spirit of Love” Award to St. Katharine Drexel Humanitarians in 2013.